facebookresearch/fairo/droidlet/dialog/chat_schema.md

     - Example: "Which of these is the 'blue sphere' you were referring to?" (pictures of blue spheres)
  - `chat_and_media_and_text_options`: Text and media to display in the chat window alond with a list of possible response options.
     - Example: "Is this funny?" <img src='https://external-preview.redd.it/hWh_8TpqrT6zAwpzHJ_m9Rx3iHjc_yI4zSI6aazMFTc.jpg?auto=webp&s=6d8006ac3edca5bad98dd7b5b9a4a8d5554eaff0' width="200"> ('yes', 'no')
+ - `point`: A special chat type indicating the coordinates to which the agent is pointing in 3D space.  `point`s are not displayed in the chat window.
+	- Example: "/point -4 62 8 -3 62 12"

 ### Schema ###